thoughtbot/goal-oriented-git/src/1-2-tracking-changes.md

-This creates a new Git repository in the `projects/git-book` directory, essentially telling Git that from now on we want to track the changes made to some, or all, of the files in that directory.
+This creates a new Git repository in the `projects/git-book` directory, essentially telling Git that from now on we want to track the changes made to files in that directory.
 Since we haven't told Git exactly which files to track yet, the repository is empty; this is true even if the `projects/git-book` directory isn't empty.